 If a customer doesn't choose PostHog, that means either:

-Addressing a) is the responsibility of everyone at PostHog.
-The marketing team's specific job is to avoid spending time advertising to people in group b), and making sure we do a great job avoiding c).
-This means:
+Tackling (1) is the responsibility of everyone at PostHog.
+The marketing team's specific job is to avoid spending time advertising to people in group (2), and making sure we do a great job avoiding (3).

 - Making sure our comms are extremely high quality

-- Sharing our messages in the right places, where relevant customers can see them
+- Sharing our messages in the right places, where relevant users can see them

 - Spending enough time and/or money in those places so that our messages get through

-Our focus customers are technical and acutely aware of the tedious clickbaity marketing tactics that software companies use to try and entice them.
+Our target users are technical and acutely aware of the tedious clickbaity marketing tactics that software companies use to try and entice them.
 Stop.
-It's patronizing to both the customer and the marketing people creating the content.
+It's patronizing to them and the marketing people creating the content.